pablodiste/sowingotest/README.md

-# Sowing Test App ✔️
+# Sowingo Test App

-The App is using the [Mock Api] to searching products.
+The App is using the [Mock Api] for searching products.

+### Features

+- Fetching product data from API
+- Search/Filter by name
+- Make changes to favorite status, using an API call
+- Filter by favorites
+- Pull to refresh, clears favorites

 ### Requirements